getify/You-Dont-Know-JS/async & performance/apB.md

 Can you spot the problem now?
 Look closely!

 There's a race condition for sequence steps ordering.
-When you `return steps`, at that moment `steps` *might* be the originally defined promise chain, or it might now point to the extended promise chain via `steps = steps.then(..)`, depending on what order things happen.
+When you `return steps`, at that moment `steps` *might* be the originally defined promise chain, or it might now point to the extended promise chain via the `steps = steps.then(..)` call, depending on what order things happen.

 Here are the two possible outcomes:

-1. If `steps` is still the original promise chain, once it's "extended" by `steps = steps.then(..)`, that extended promise on the end of the chain is **not** considered by `main`, as it's already tapped the `steps` chain.
+1. If `steps` is still the original promise chain, once it's later "extended" by `steps = steps.then(..)`, that extended promise on the end of the chain is **not** considered by the `main` flow, as it's already tapped the `steps` chain.
+This is the unfortunately limiting **eager evaluation**.
-2. If `steps` is already the extended promise chain, it works as we expect in that the extension promise is what `main` taps to wire in the `steps` chain.
+2. If `steps` is already the extended promise chain, it works as we expect in that the extended promise is what `main` taps.

 Other than the obvious fact that a race condition is intolerable, case #1 is the concern; it illustrates **eager evaluation** of the promise chain.
-We easily extended the iterable sequence without issue, because iterable sequences are **lazy evaluated**.
+By contrast, we easily extended the iterable sequence without such issues, because iterable sequences are **lazily evaluated**.

 The more dynamic you need your flow control, the more iterable sequences will shine.